Skip Navigation

 1. Review the key GELF documents

-To first determine if GELF is a good fit for your project, please review the following documents:
+To determine if GELF is a good fit for your project, review the following documents:

 Key GELF Documents

-Please click on the following links to download the important GELF documents:
+Please click on the following links to download important GELF documents:

-There are two procedures manuals that address energy issues in a GELF loan:
+There are two procedures manuals that address energy matters in a GELF loan:

-Once a loan application has been underwritten and approved and prior to loan closing, a GELF borrower will need to complete six affidavits for various regulatory issues:
+Once a loan application has been underwritten and approved and prior to loan closing, a GELF loan recipient will need to complete six affidavits to ensure regulatory compliance:

 Select Project Profiles